Maternal and Child Health Data and Statistics

 - National Center for Education Statistics.
 Surveys and data about education in the United States and internationally.
 Presents tools for searching and analyzing data and annual reports, fact sheets, and other publications with education statistics.
 Department of Education (ED).

 - National Center for Health Statistics (NCSH): Surveys and Data Collection Systems.
 Links to data systems on a broad range of health topics, such as the health and nutritional status of adults and children in the United States, health care access, childhood immunization coverage, family life, pregnancy, infertility, use of contraception, births, and deaths.
-Also see FastStats A to Z, and Health Indicators Warehouse (HIW).
+Also see FastStats A to Z.

 Quality Measures Clearinghouse